 Additionally, automation platforms can pass data through logic-based helpers that manipulate and reformat data before it enters your CRM, so you can automate much of the work involved in data retrieval and cleanup.
 Using Tray.io, you can integrate important tools like data enrichment solutions directly to your CRM, which makes painful, multi-step lead management processes a breeze.
 The flexibility of low-code automation lets you streamline common data projects, including mass updating leads in Salesforce, data hygiene, and much more.

 Using automation to update Salesforce in bulk

 One of the many ways you can use low-code automation to mass edit Salesforce is by optimizing your ongoing data hygiene processes.
 A common challenge in data cleanliness is consistency.
 If you change your product names or processes, you’ll need to update older records to prevent confusion in your sales reps and ensure accurate reporting.
 This one-off update can quickly turn into multiple iterations to ensure an organized and accurate CRM.
 Instead, you can use a low-code automation platform to mass edit opportunities in Salesforce:

 In this example, we use a scheduled trigger to kick off our workflow at a predetermined interval — in this case, every other week.
 Then, we pull all opportunities labeled as ‘enterprise’ from Salesforce.
 Next, we use a loop helper, to separate each record and change the opportunity type to ‘ENT.’
 The loop helper will end once we’ve edited all enterprise opportunities.
 Now, you won’t have to manually edit opportunity fields every other week, and can instead focus on more strategic data hygiene projects.
 For more ideas, check out our post on data hygiene automation.

 Interested in discovering more ideas to better manage data in Salesforce or other tools?
-Sign up for our next weekly group demo, where we cover new automation use cases every week.
+Schedule your demo today.